mkalinski/vim-qfmore/README.md

 # vim-qfmore
-Minimalist vim plugin for populating quickfix and location lists with lines from various, programmable sources
+Minimalist vim plugin for populating quickfix lists with lines from various programmable sources.